viljokass/mine_sweeper/README.md

 Mine sweeper in C.

 ## Current state
 Currently in a basic playable form.
-TODO: Bomb counter and winning
+We can win and lose.

 ## Features
 Type a command queue to see how the cursor moves incrementally.